samuel-shard/hello-world/README.md

 # hello-world
-Sam Shard’s GitHub Tutorial Repository
+Sam Shard’s GitHub Tutorial Repository.

-I am a computer science student at Ontario Tech University.
-My favourite colour is orange and my favourite dessert is banana bread.
+Hi!
+I am passionate about how computer science can shape society and improve people's lives.
+I am currently completing my BSc in Computer Science at Ontario Tech University.
+I have three years of experience programming with Python, and one year with C++ and Java.